HerculesWS/Hercules/doc/atcommands.md

 `@jailtime`

 Displays remaining jail time.
-If @jail was used, the chat window will display "You have been jailed indefinitely".
+If `@jail` was used, the chat window will display `You have been jailed indefinitely`.

 ---------------------------------------